 While orienting these nozzles the following points are to be considered.

-- Product Inlet and Vapour Outlet will be on the top of the drum, as far from each other as possible for proper dis-engagement of liquid and vapour.
+- The product Inlet and Vapour Outlet will be on the top of the drum, as far from each other as possible for proper dis-engagement of liquid and vapor.

-- Product Outlet will be on the bottom and as far as possible form the Product Inlet.
+- The product Outlet will be on the bottom and as far as possible from the Product Inlet.

 - Level Instrument nozzles should be as far from